Aurelian-C/React-Summary_App/src/markdowns/01_React_basics/Splitting_a_component_into_multiple_components.md

 ## Importing and exporting components

-==The magic of components lies in their reusability: you can create components that are composed of other components.
+==The magic of components lies in their **reusability**: you can create components that are composed of other components.
 But as you nest more and more components, it often makes sense to start splitting them into different files.
 This lets you keep your files easy to scan and **reuse** components in more places==.

 You can move a component into another file in three steps: